x684867/nemesis_server/src/nodejs/tools/doc/README.md

     * `isBlerg` {Boolean}

-    This event is emitted on instances of SomeClass, not on the module itself.
+    This event is emitted on instances of SomeClass, not on the package itself.

-* Modules have (description, Properties, Functions, Classes, Examples)
+* packages have (description, Properties, Functions, Classes, Examples)
 * Properties have (type, description)
 * Functions have (list of arguments, description)
 * Classes have (description, Properties, Methods, Events)